-Assuming that industrial activities throughout the region will continue to grow, revenue in South America is expected to rise by 7 % (previous year: 4 %) with EBITDA expanding by 5 % (previous year: 5 %).
+Assuming that industrial activities will continue to grow across all regions, revenue in South America is expected to rise by 5% (previous year forecast: 7%) with EBITDA expanding by 12% (previous year forecast: 5%).
+Also in South America, volume growth and prices increases are the key drivers for the positive trend.
 Local currencies are not expected to depreciate further.